 Richard flew 30 missions.
-His unit was moved to newly liberated bases in Italy in May.
-He met up with his brother-in-law, Corporal Cotter, who was stationed in Italy on May 27th.
+His unit was moved to newly liberated bases in Italy in May, 1944 where he met up with his brother-in-law, Corporal Cotter, who was also stationed in Italy.

-On May 29th on a mission over Austria, his bomber was heavily hit by flak (anti aircraft fire) and the aircraft exploded.
+On May 29th during a mission over Austria, Richard's bomber was heavily hit by flak (anti aircraft fire) and the aircraft exploded.
 Originally he was listed as missing.
-Of the 10 members of the crew who parachuted out of the burning aircraft, five were rescued by partisan forces, two were captured, and two were killed.
+Of the ten crew members who parachuted out of the burning aircraft, five were rescued by partisan forces, two were captured, and two were killed.

 Richard’s fate was initially unknown.
-His wife received notice he was Missing In Action on June 10th.
-His status was changed to Killed In Action on October 10, 1944.
+His wife received notice that he was missing, but several months later, his status was changed to "killed in action" on October 10, 1944.

 In June 1949, Richard and a fellow crew member were returned to their home country for burial at the Woodlawn National Cemetery in Elmira, New York.
-His former wife, Bette Hetherington of West Chester and her husband attended the services held on June 10, 1949.
 Richard was buried with full military honors.